QrackEE/vscode-git-graph/CONTRIBUTING.md

-# Contributing to Git Graph
+# Contributing to Git History

 Thank you for taking the time to contribute!